-The sixth reason is the erosion of the middle class and growing inequality.
-Especially it is typical of the USA with its weak development of social system, because extra revenues from monetary emission means increasing or sustaining incomes of narrow class of people which leads to growing social stratification in developed countries.
-This can increase the risk of social unrest.
-But we also observe a growing social stratification in other developed countries.
+nues from monetary emission means increasing or sustaining incomes of narrow class of people which leads to growing social stratification in developed countries.
+16 This can increase the risk of social unrest.
+But we also observe a growing social stratification in other developed countries (see, e.g., Ortmans et al. 2017).
 This tendency is typical of the largest Western states.
-Thus, the erosion of middle class provokes deflationary processes as the household incomes decrease (or stop growing), while in developing countries, on the contrary, the growing middle class affects the inflation rates.
+Thus, the erosion of middle class provokes deflationary processes as the household incomes decrease (or stop growing), while in developing countries, on the contrary, the growing middle class affects positively the inflation rates.